ax.utils

 Bases: object

-classmethod deserialize_init_args(args: Dict[str, Any], decoder_registry: Optional[Dict[str, Type]] = None, class_decoder_registry: Optional[Dict[str, Callable[[Dict[str, Any]], Any]]] = None) Dict[str, Any][source]
+classmethod deserialize_init_args(args: dict[str, Any], decoder_registry: Optional[dict[str, Union[type[T], Callable[..., T]]]] = None, class_decoder_registry: Optional[dict[str, Callable[[dict[str, Any]], Any]]] = None) dict[str, Any][source]

 Given a dictionary, deserialize the properties needed to initialize the object.
 Used for storage.

-classmethod serialize_init_args(obj: SerializationMixin) Dict[str, Any][source]
+classmethod serialize_init_args(obj: SerializationMixin) dict[str, Any][source]

 Serialize the properties needed to initialize the object.
 Used for storage.